Patrick Cargill: Personal life

-Cargill's private life was little known and his homosexuality was not public for decades.
-For many years, Cargill's companion was Vernon Page, an eccentric landscape gardener, poet and lampoon songwriter, until he married in 1984 with Cargill's blessing.
 Cargill was a private man, who did not relish his celebrity status, though he was always kind to fans who approached him.
-He would shun the awards ceremonies in favour of a quiet evening at home playing mahjong.
-He never made any public acknowledgment of his private life as he felt that to confirm his homosexuality would damage his professional image.
-Notwithstanding his reluctance to "come out" in this respect, Cargill was happy in his private life and his wit when not in the spotlight reflected that.
-Once, whilst lunching with Ray Cooney, the theatrical impresario, Cargill observed, when a particularly handsome waiter mistakenly removed his soup spoon, "Aah, look Ray, the dish has run away with the spoon."
-In the later years of his life, Cargill lived in Henley-on-Thames with his last companion, James Camille Markowski.
+He would shun awards ceremonies in favour of a quiet evening at home playing mahjong.
+From the mid-1960s, Cargill lived at Sheen Gate Gardens, Richmond on Thames.
+In the later years of his life, he lived in Henley-on-Thames.
+He spent time at Spring Cottage, his country retreat situated in Warren Lane, near Cross-in-Hand, East Sussex.
 The love of his life was his Bentley, a black and dark green model of which only six were ever made.
-Cargill also had a Mini and often told a story about driving through Barnes one day and on seeing one of the other five Bentley Drop-Heads at the traffic lights, waved furiously at the driver, only to realise that he was driving his Mini that day.
-In the mid-1980s he changed the Bentley for a Rolls-Royce.

-Cargill's many pets included a monkey, a parrot and a castrated ram.
-His favourites were Ra, a cross-border collie, and Charles, a cat that lived at Spring Cottage.
+Cargill also had a Mini and often told a story about driving through Barnes one day and on seeing one of the other five Bentley dropheads at the traffic lights, waved furiously at the driver, only to realise that he was driving his Mini that day.
+In the mid-1980s, he changed the Bentley for a Rolls-Royce.
+Cargill's many pets included a monkey, a parrot, a wether and his favourites, Ra, a cross-border collie and Charles, a cat that lived at Spring Cottage.

+For many years, Cargill was companions with Vernon Page, an eccentric landscape gardener, poet and lampoon songwriter, until Page married in 1984.
+In his later years he was companion with James Camille Markowski.
+After his death, it was alleged that Cargill was homosexual but he never made any public acknowledgment of such.
+It was claimed that while lunching with Ray Cooney, Cargill observed, when a waiter removed his soup spoon, "Aah, look Ray, the dish has run away with the spoon."